Hermenegildo Reyes: Career

-Reyes served as the Far Eastern University's second University President from 1945 to 1946 when it re-opened after the Pacific War.
-In 1951, he co-founded the University of the East and served as one of its Board Members.
+Reyes served as the Far Eastern University's second university president from 1945 to 1946 when it re-opened after World War II.
+In 1951, he co-founded the University of the East and served as one of its board members.

-From 1955 to 1956, Reyes was a member of the Executive Committee of the Second National Eucharistic Congress of the Philippines which was held in 1956, in Manila, from 28 November to 2 December.
+From 1955 to 1956, Reyes was a member of the executive committee of the Second National Eucharistic Congress of the Philippines which was held in 1956, in Manila, from 28 November to 2 December.
 Reyes and fellow electrical engineer and acting Chief Scout and President Don Gabriel Daza were in charge of planning the event.
-As electrical engineers Reyes and Daza also managed the lighting and P.A. system for the event.

-In 1969, he served as the chairman of the Board of Trustees of the Central Colleges of the Philippines.

-Aside from the academe, Reyes was involved with national institutions.
-In 1952, President Quirino appointed Reyes Vice President of the Manila Electric Company (MERALCO).
-In 1955, Reyes was a member of both the Economic Planning Board and National Power Board under President Magsaysay.
+Reyes was also involved with national institutions.
+In 1952, President Elpidio Quirino appointed Reyes as vice president of the Manila Electric Company.
+In 1955, Reyes was a member of both the Economic Planning Board and National Power Board under President Ramon Magsaysay.

 Reyes was also a Trustee of the Knights of Columbus Fraternal Association of the Philippines Inc.